Dorothy Semenow

 Dorothy Ann Semenow is an American chemist, psychologist, and women's rights activist.
-She is best known for becoming the first woman to earn a PhD from the California Institute of Technology.
+She was the first woman to earn a PhD from the California Institute of Technology (Caltech).
 Semenow has also been a strong proponent of the women's rights movement, having consulted for the leadership of Los Angeles NOW.

 Education

 Semenow obtained her Bachelor of Arts in chemistry from Mount Holyoke College, having graduated summa cum laude.
-In 1953, she became the first woman to obtain a PhD from the California Institute of Technology, which she obtained in Chemistry with a minor in Biology.
+In 1953, she became the first woman to obtain a PhD from the California Institute of Technology, which she obtained in chemistry with a minor in biology.
 She would then go on to Claremont Graduate University where she would obtain her second PhD in psychology.

-First female PhD recipient at California Institute of Technology
+First female PhD recipient at Caltech

 Prior to Semenow in 1953, the California Institute of Technology did not grant doctoral degrees to female students.
 However, renowned physical organic chemist John D. Roberts insisted on allowing her into the program.
 Roberts later commented that Semenow's inclusion in his group was "clearly the best thing I have done at Caltech in the 60 years I have been here."